Ellie Gonsalves Flaunts Her Curves In A Skimpy Red Swimsuit

-Ellie Gonsalves stunned her 1.3 million Instagram followers with her latest update, a sizzling snap taken while she rocked a skimpy red bikini that left little to the imagination.
-According to the geotag of the post, the picture was taken in SLS Baha Mar, a hotel in Nassau, Bahamas.
+Ellie Gonsalves stunned her 1.3 million Instagram followers with her latest update, a sizzling snap taken while she rocked a skimpy red swimsuit that left little to the imagination.
+According to the geotag of the post, the picture was taken at SLS Baha Mar, a hotel in Nassau, Bahamas.

 Ellie posed on the beach, although she wasn’t near the waves and water.
 Instead, she found a large palm tree to lean against, which was surrounded by a few leafy green plants.
 Colorful structures were visible in the background, and the sky peeked through it all, blue with fluffy white clouds throughout.